uniqkod/javadumpmngmt/mount-recovery.md

 ### 1. Mount Existence Check on Startup

-The DaemonSet script now checks if a mount already exists:
+The StatefulSet script now checks if a mount already exists:

 ```bash
 if mountpoint -q /host/mnt/dump; then